If you've just started Devney Perry's Shield of Sparrows, or you're trying to keep everyone straight mid-read, this guide has you covered.

 Brielle

 Odessa's handmaid and trusted confidante.
 Grounded, practical, and deeply loyal, Brielle acts as Odessa's emotional anchor when everything else is falling apart.
-In a book full of people with hidden agendas, Brielle is a steadying presence — and that matters more than it sounds.
+In a book full of people with hidden agendas, Brielle is a steadying presence.

 Josalyn